gutfeeling/practical_rl_for_coders/02_rl_basics_with_openai_gym/README.md

 # Module 2: Reinforcement Learning Basics with OpenAI Gym

+At the end of this module

+1. You will be able to install OpenAI Gym and control an agent in the CartPole-v0 environment using Python
+2. You will be able to go for a walk? :running:

 In this module, we will learn about the basic building blocks of Reinforcement Learning.
 We will use the Python package OpenAI Gym to get a practical feeling for all components of a Reinforcement Learning problem - the Agent, the Environment, Actions and Rewards.
 We will talk about the learning goal of Reinforcement Learning and how to define it in terms of maximizing